bmish/lintbase/README.md

 # Lintbase

-This is the repository for lintbase.com.
+This is the monorepo for the Lintbase project.

 ## Packages